shacker/poynter2/README.md

 Using Daphne.
 To start:
 `daphne poynter.config.asgi:application`
 but because Daphne has built-in runserver compatibilty which we've configured [like this](https://docs.djangoproject.com/en/5.2/howto/deployment/asgi/daphne/#integration-with-runserver), you can also start the app with the usual `./manage.py runserver` .
 The console should report `Starting ASGI/Daphne version...`.
+Note that running via runserver has the advantage of automatic restarts when code changes - if you use the Daphne command, you must restart manually with every change.

+Demo Websocket disconnected and reconnection code